BizOps 2025

 This is some text inside of a div block.

-Oceans of Opportunity at BizOps 2025
+Sponsor or Exhibit at BizOps 2025

 BizOps is tailored for professionals who oversee the operational aspects of a port, such as those in operations, engineering, port safety management, logistics and cybersecurity roles.
 If you're involved in ensuring the seamless operation of your port, this conference is for you!

 For all sponsorship opportunities, download the prospectus below.
+Sponsorship and trade exhibition tables are almost sold out, so book now!

 Contact: Zara Bryan zbryan@portsaustralia.com.au